slior/QuoridorX/README.md

 # Quoridor Game

-A command-line implementation of the classic Quoridor board game.
+A command shell implementation of the classic Quoridor board game.
 In Quoridor, players race to reach the opposite side of the board while placing walls to hinder their opponent's progress.

 ## Game Description